BlaqueDevs/se-assignment-day-4-software-project-management-Sndonga/README.md

 **How Effective Cost Control Contribute To Project Success**
 a)
 **Strtegies To Prevent Budget Overruns**
+1. Accurate Cost Estimation through use of historical data, expert judgment, and estimation techniques (e.g., COCOMO, Function Point Analysis) to create realistic budg
+2. Define Clear Scope and Requirements to avoid scope creep, which is a major cause of budget overruns.
+3. Use a Work Breakdown Structure (WBS) to detail all deliverables and tasks.
+4. Regular Monitoring and Reporting by tracking expenses and compare them against the budget regularly.
+5. Adopt Agile methodologies to deliver value incrementally and adjust priorities based on feedback.
+Reducing the risk of large-scale budget overruns by allowing for course corrections during the project.
+6. Risk Management by identifying potential risks (e.g., technical challenges, market changes) and develop mitigation plans.

 ## 3. Compare and contrast Agile and Waterfall methodologies.
 What are the main advantages and disadvantages of each?
 **Comparison Table**
 Aspect	                              Waterfall is                	                       Agile is